-Pepperdine has been very successful in efficiently utilizing water on campus and has saved a total of 4 billion gallons of water since the construction of the campus.
+Pepperdine has been very successful in efficiently utilizing water on campus and has saved roughly 4 billion gallons of water since the construction of the campus.
 This is important as California's increasing population is anticipated to reach 48 million by 2030, increasing demands on water supplies by 40%.
 Water supplies may only last another 20 years and many consider water availability the most considerable environmental concern facing California.
 Given the periodic droughts we experience and the increasing scarcity of water as a resource in California, it has been a top priority for Pepperdine since the 1970s to build a strong foundation for water conservation and recycling.

 Pepperdine's commitment to water conservation dates back to the construction of the Malibu campus in 1972.
 For more than 40 years, the University has recycled all wastewater generated on the Malibu campus using tertiary treatment.
 The treatment occurs at both Tapia reclamation plant and Malibu Mesa reclamation plant.
 Pepperdine and the Malibu Country Estates neighbors paid for the construction of Malibu Mesa as there is no regional wastewater system in Malibu.

 The resulting recycled water is used for 99% of campus irrigation, which would otherwise require "new" or potable water.
 Pepperdine stores the reclaimed water in two lakes on campus.
 The lakes are regularly cleaned and the material removed from the bottom of the lakes is used as a natural fertilizer throughout campus.

 Since 1987 Pepperdine University has operated an irrigation monitoring program specifically designed to conserve water and reduce runoff from campus.
 The irrigation schedule is administered by an advanced automated central control system based upon historical irrigation practices.
 The system adjusts according to current climactic conditions collected by on-site weather stations, inspection of plant health, and soil moisture estimates made by Pepperdine personnel.